stevanapter/hypertree/README.md

 	q)s
 	260 50 20 30 210 210 60 70 80

-Hypertree also supports pivot-table views.
+Hypertree provides support for user-defined aggregation functions, or "rollups".
+A rollup is a function which maps lists to atoms.

+A companion utility, [Hypercalc](https://github.com/stevanapter/hypercalc), provides a mechanism whereby the application can define calculated columns, or "willbes".
+A willbe is a function which maps lists of count n to lists of count n.

+Together, Hypertree and Hypercalc can be used to define automatically recalculating hierarchical treetable and pivot-tables.

+Hypertree pivot-tables are two-dimensional slices of a three-dimensional cube.

 For this, we rely on a version of the function presented by Nick Psaris in his book Q-TIPS.
 Our version of Nick's function:

 	pcalc:{[t;z;y;x]?[t;();y!y,:();({x#(`$string y)!z}`$string asc distinct t x;x;z)]}

-The basic idea of a three-dimensional hierarchically nested pivot table -- a "pivot cube" -- was first developed in the k2 algorithm [here](http://www.nsl.com/papers/drilldown.htm).
+The basic idea of a three-dimensional hierarchically nested pivot table -- a "pivot-cube" -- was first developed in the k2 algorithm [here](http://www.nsl.com/papers/drilldown.htm).

 Conceptually, a pivot table is built from the unique values of two axes X and Y, where the cell z at the intersection of X and Y is an aggregation of a further column Z, a member of F.